Government relations

 As a part of its core mandate, CMC advocates to the federal government and monitors its activities, policies, laws, programs and regulations which directly affect the establishment, growth and resilience of co-operatives and mutuals across the country.
 A strong working relationship with the federal government creates a more enabling environment and safeguard programs and incentives that are specific to the movement, which in turn, positively impacts local economies and communities.

-As a rule, Canadian co-operative enterprises should be able to access the Government of Canada’s business infrastructure programs and financing streams, as well those related to specific industries and the social economy.
+When they meet the criteria, Canadian co-operative enterprises should be able to access the Government of Canada’s business infrastructure programs, financing streams, as well those related to specific industries and the social economy.

-If you have experienced issues accessing those programs and/or streams, would like more information or have any suggestions, please contact Daniel P. Brunette, Senior Director, External Affairs at dbrunette@canada.coop.
+If you have experienced issues accessing those programs and/or streams, would like more information or have any suggestions, please contact Nancy Wanye, Manager, External Affairs at nwanye@canada.coop.
 If you are unable to access a program because of your incorporated status as a co-operative, you will be asked for permission to share your specific details in order to help resolve the issue.

 CMC has created some free tools and resources to help Canadian co-operatives with their advocacy needs.
 Although these resources mostly focus on the Federal scene, the information found within can also be applied to provincial and territorial as well as municipal activities.

-Please note that in keeping with longstanding agreements with Members and other sector stakeholders, CMC will support but will not lead discussions related to insurance, financial services and housing.
+Please note that in keeping with longstanding agreements with members and other sector stakeholders, CMC will support but not lead discussions related to insurance, financial services and housing.
+Please see the bottom of this page for those contact details.

 CMC’s main advocacy priorities are: